zjsan/React---Coffee-Menu-Ordering-System/README.md

 # Coffee Kiosk App

 A simple web application to implement Coffee Menu Ordering.
-Developed using React, NodeJS, and MySQL.
+Developed using ReactJS.

 The Coffee Kiosk App is software designed to allow customers to pre-order coffee and snacks with their own customisation preferences.
 Customers will have to wait a long time to place their orders and receive their coffee if the restaurant is full.
 Their valuable time is saved by this application.